 Verified and Tested 06/22/15

-This tutorial shows you how to install Nginx on an Arch Linux Cloud or VPS Server.
+This tutorial shows you how to install Nginx on an Arch Linux Cloud Server.
 Nginx is known for its high performance and low memory usage which allow fewer resources to be used while getting the job done efficiently.

 You need an Arch Linux server that is configured with a static IP address.
 If you do not have a server already, why not consider one of our SSD Cloud Hosting solutions.